-This museum of photography is great, but the highlight for me is its coffee place.
+This museum of photography is really great, and the highlight for me after the inspiring exhibitions is the good coffee and great cakes at their coffee place.

 I find myself there almost every second week for a drink and a slice of cake.
 The food is perfect, the ambiance is nice and it's really alive as a lot of people are coming directly from the running exhibition.
 At the entrance you can find an interesting bookstore and the best photoautomat of the city right outside.